 How You Will Benefit

-The Human Factors in Accident Investigations Course consists of 4.5 training days (36 classroom hours).
+The Human Factors in Accident Investigation Course consists of 4.5 training days (36 classroom hours).
 Students receive a textbook, class notes lecture outlines, additional reference material and a Certificate of Completion.
 The classes start each morning at 0800 and end at noon on the last day.

 Typical Comments from Attendees